ckolumbus/NuGet.Powershell/docs/help/Get-NuGetPackageMetadata.md

 to retrieve metadat for a package without actually downloading the package itself.

 This can safe time and bandwidth in cases where the actual package content is not needed.

+Caveat: the returned data structure dependends on the server implementation of the Metadata API!

 ## EXAMPLES